suchethac/suchethac.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Moved to Nagoya University as a postdoctoral researcher.
+Moved to Stanford University as a KIPAC Fellow.